 Parents are encouraged to talk first to their child's key worker or teacher.
 This may take the form of an informal chat, or an appointment may be made.
-If further discussion is required, parents may set up a meeting with the Head of Year, Head of Nursery and/or the Senco.
+If further discussion is required, parents may set up a meeting with the Head of Year, or Head of Nursery.